2 Minutes to Midnight: "Rainbow's Gold"

 The first B-side is a cover of British progressive rock band Beckett's "Rainbow's Gold", which was featured on their self-titled album released in 1974.
 The song was written by Terry Slesser and Kenny Mountain, respectively the band's vocalist and guitarist.
 On the original release, it is titled "A Rainbow's Gold".

-According to Nicko McBrain, commenting on the single in "Listen With Nicko Part VI" (as part of The First Ten Years series), the members of Iron Maiden were friends with members of Beckett.
+According to Nicko McBrain, commenting on the single in "Listen with Nicko Part VI" (as part of The First Ten Years series), the members of Iron Maiden were friends with members of Beckett.

 The band's manager, Rod Smallwood, commented this version: "This was originally done by a band called Beckett who the band liked a lot.
 Adrian used to do a cover of another of their songs 'Rainclouds' in his band 'Evil Ways'.
 Beckett were from Newcastle and had a great singer called Terry Wilson Slesser (incidentally I was Beckett's agent prior to meeting Maiden)."

-"Mission From 'Arry"
+"Mission from 'Arry"

 Another B-side, entitled "Mission from 'Arry", is a recording of an argument between bassist Steve Harris and drummer Nicko McBrain, which took place after a show in Allentown, Pennsylvania, during the band's World Piece Tour.
 During the concert, Harris' bass gear broke down, so he asked the nearest roadie to tell McBrain to extend his drum solo.
-The crew member was unable to communicate the message effectively, which unfortunately distracted McBrain and had a negative impact on his solo, causing him to yell at the roadie afterwards.
+The crew member was unable to communicate the message effectively, which distracted McBrain and had a negative impact on his solo, causing him to yell at the roadie afterwards.
 Vocalist Bruce Dickinson states that he found the ensuing argument so amusing that he decided to record it with a concealed tape recorder.